Application process

 Global production is undergoing a significant evolution, with more polycentric trade, new technologies, and the challenges of sustainable development.

-- Dr Rory Horner - Senior Lecturer in Globalisation and Political Economy
+- Dr Rory Horner - Reader in Globalisation and Political Economy

 - Prof Khalid Nadvi - Professor, International Development